freon4dsl/Freon-documentation/docu-content/010_Documentation/070_Under_the_Hood/010_Editor_Framework/020_External_Component_Box_Types/+page.md

   - `children: Box[]`
     - Returns a list of boxes that hold the projection for every item in the list.

-## Replacing Property Projections of Reference List Type
+## Replacing Reference List Properties

 - Syntax: `${self.parts replace=SMUI_Accordion}`
 - BoxType: `ExternalRefListBox`